tristancabel/tristancabel.github.io/_posts/2016-04-02-Coursera-SF-crimes.md

 We can observe that this crime is really concentrated in one neighboorhood, even more that the first map (containing all the crimes).

-Now let's see if this type of crime is more occuring at some specific times and if is distributed evenly during the week:
+Now let's see if this type of crime is more occuring at some specific times and if it is distributed evenly during the week:
 <img src="{{ site.url }}/public/6_crime_vis/larceny_per_day.png" width="900">

 <img src="{{ site.url }}/public/6_crime_vis/larceny_per_hour.png" width="900">